algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 <br>

-When the user writes the wrong HTTP address on the search bar, he will find an error 404 page.
+When the user writes the wrong HTTP address on the search bar, he will find an error 404 page[^404].

 <br>

 We will not ask the user for his location.
 We also don't want any dependencies on anything.
-It means no Application Programming Interface (API).
+It means no Application Programming Interface (API)[^api].

 <br>

-We want you to find the position of the address by finding the geographical coordinates.
+We want you to find the position of the address by finding the geographical coordinates[^coordinates].

 <br>

 We don't want to use the time to know when Santa will be there.
 We want you to use the position of the sun.
-We assume Santa Claus travels at the speed of the sun.
+We assume Santa Claus travels at the speed of the sun[^speed].

 So, Santa will arrive when the sun is in the exact opposite position of the address.